ktaylor63/southeast/docs/getting-started.md

 ![Location on website where the clone repository button is located](./images/clone-repository.jpg)

+### Known Issues

+Image optimization requires installing some binaries associated with imagemin.
+I have run into issues installing these behind the firewall/with the DOI SSL certificate.

 ## Static Site Generator

 This site uses [Hugo](https://gohugo.io/), a static site generator written in [Go](https://golang.org/).
 Hugo was selected because of it's blazing speed, which can create thousands of webpages per second.
 This comes in handy as each time you save a file in the website Hugo will automatically rebuild the entire site.